openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Similarly, the configuration of the Prometheus instance itself, including alerting and routing, would be shared with customers and other managed service owners.

 As a result, each MTO currently needs to deploy its own self-developed monitoring solutions alongside its service.
-Current options like [Prometheus Operator](https://operatorhub.io/operator/prometheus) (PO) through OLM provide inital value, but they require expertise on how to build a full-fledged monitoring stack with multi-tenancy and high availability in mind (RBAC proxies, HA, Thanos Querier, Ruler etc.).
+Current options like [Prometheus Operator](https://operatorhub.io/operator/prometheus) (PO) through OLM provide an inital value, but they require expertise on how to build a full-fledged monitoring stack with multi-tenancy and high availability in mind (RBAC proxies, HA, Thanos Querier, Ruler etc.).
+PO from OperatorHub is also not officially supported by the OpenShift monitoring team.
 This imposes an extra cost on teams developing and maintaining a managed service and increases time-to-market for new services.

 ### Goals